leonardo185/vote0/README.md

 Code and documentation for writing a socket.io program.

-A sample app for demonstration of socket.io.
+A sample app for demonstration of voting process.

 ---

+## Licence and copyright
+© Leonardo, SRIT